antarctica/ansible-monolith-core/README.md

 This role supports a range of features, some of which are only recommended for specific Monolith environments:

-1. setting up Monolith utilities
+1. setting up a Monolith Instance
   * for Monolith instances
-  * installs a number of small utilities useful for debugging problems or validating deployments can be installed
+  * installs a number of small utilities useful for debugging problems or validating deployments
+  * configures common directories for hosting Monolith services and their log files
-  * see the *Monolith utilities* sub-section for more information
+  * see the *Monolith instances* sub-section for more information
   * enabled by default
   * **MAY** be used in any Monolith environment